-Submission of Stockholder Proposals for Consideration at the 2009 Annual Meeting
+Submission of Stockholder Proposals for Consideration at the 2010 Annual Meeting

-Proposals of stockholders intended to be presented at the 2009 Annual Meeting of Stockholders, pursuant to Rule 14a-8(e) under the Exchange Act, must be received by the Company no later than April 6, 2009 in order to be considered for inclusion in the Company's proxy materials for that meeting.
-Proposals should be submitted in writing to Kom/Ferry International, 1900 Avenue of the Stars, Suite 2600, California 90067, Attention: Corporate Secretary.
+If a stockholder wishes to submit a proposal for consideration at the 2010 Annual Meeting of Stockholders pursuant to Rule 14a-8(e) under the Exchange Act, and wants that proposal to appear in the Company's proxy statement and form of proxy for that meeting, the proposal must be submitted in writing to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary, no later than April 9, 2010.
 Each notice of any stockholder proposal must comply with the Exchange Act, the rules and regulations thereunder, and the Company's bylaws as in effect at the time of such notice.
-In addition, the Company's bylaws require that the Company be given advance written notice of stockholder nominations for election to the Company's Board and other matters which stockholders wish to present for action at an annual meeting of stockholders (other than matters included in the Company's proxy materials in accordance with Rule 14a-8 under the Exchange Act).
-The Corporate Secretary must receive such notice at the address noted above at least 90 and not more than 120 days prior to the anniversary of the annual meeting of stockholders in the previous year.
+The submission of a stockholder proposal does not guarantee that it will be included in the Company's Proxy Statement and form of proxy.